I would like to thank Doc Neeson for approving my site.

 Third compilation, Their Finest Hour and Then Some was released on 19 August 1992 with Albert Production.
 All tracks have John Brewster inner notes.
 This release has been re-mastered from the original source tapes and features four-bonus material “Open That Door” (New Track), “Who Rings The Bell” (Studio), “Whitest Lady”, “Am I Ever Gonna See Your Face Again” (Original Single) that was never released on a studio album.
 The package includes a new cover from original, was released with Albert Production on 2 August 2008.

-Stravinskyi issued CD EP Shelved, saw the release to radio in America of the only product to be released their under the name The Angels.
+Stravinskyi issued CD EP Shelved, saw the release to radio in America of the only product to be released there under the name The Angels.
 Limited to 1,000 copies, was made up of tracks from the “Howling” sessions declined by MCA on 30 October 1992.
 Scott & The Sweet recorded “Am I Ever Gonna See Your Face Again” in 1992.

 The Angels Welcome Back